ovh/docs/pages/web_cloud/web_hosting/api_webhosting/guide.en-gb.md

 ## Conclusion

-This guide has introduced you to the main API requests for managing your web hosting plan via OVHcloud, such as domain attachment, SSL certificate management and database management.
+This guide has introduced you to the main API requests for managing your OVHcloud web hosting plan, such as domain attachment, SSL certificate management and database management.

 However, there are many other API calls available, which you can explore depending on your specific needs.
 For more options and features, you can refer to the « [/hosting/web](https://eu.api.ovh.com/console/?section=%2Fhosting%2Fweb&branch=v1#get-/hosting/web) » section of the OVHcloud API.